-On the 3rd and 4th of July, METROMOD relocated to Paris for an international workshop at the German Centre for Art History
+On the 3rd and 4th of July, METROMOD relocated to Paris for an international conference at the German Centre for Art History

 Seeking to explore geographical areas other than those that constitute our ERC project, METROMOD organized this event in partnership with the DFK Paris on the exile of artists and intellectuals in French cities, and extended its timelines throughout the 20th century to allow broader comparative analyses and work on theoretical and methodological issues.

 Researchers from around the world responded to the call and travelled, some of them from very far away, to make this meeting possible: Ming Tiampo, Professor of Art History at Carleton University in Ottawa, Isabel Plante, a researcher at CONICET- the National Scientific and Technical Research Argentinian Council, Aurore Blanc, PhD candidate at Université Paris-Nanterre, Mira Kozhanova, PhD at Goethe-Universität in Frankfurt am Main, Kuniko Abe, Professor of Art History at Akita International University, Maria Rogucka, PhD Humboldt Universität zu Berlin, and Marine Schütz, post-doctoral researcher in an H2020 project “European Colonial Heritage Modalities in Entangled Cities” (ECHOES), established in Université Rennes 2 among other international universities, and Alexis Nuselovici, Professor of Literature at Aix-Marseille Université and the Collège d’études mondiales/Fondation Maison des Sciences de l’Homme, where he holds the Chair Exile and Migration.